-As at December 31, 2010, SAM LP managed 23 Funds consisting of nine Canadian public mutual funds, six Canadian hedge funds, four offshore funds within two master-feeder fund structures, two exchange-traded Trusts that hold physical gold or silver bullion, a flow-through limited partnership and the Sprott Private Credit Fund.
-SAM LP also manages a number of Managed Accounts, primarily for institutional clients.
-SCLP provides active management, consulting and administrative services to its Managed Companies.
-Through SPW LP, we continue to provide investment management and administrative services to high net worth individuals and institutions.
-We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape, both in Canada, in the US and globally following the acquisition of the Global Companies.
+As at December 31, 2011, SAM managed a family of Funds consisting of Canadian public mutual funds, Canadian hedge funds, offshore funds within master-feeder fund structures, exchange-traded Trusts that hold physical gold or silver bullion, and flow-through limited partnerships.
+SAM also manages a number of Managed Accounts, primarily for institutional clients.
+We intend to continue to increase our investment product offerings as necessary to better serve our clients in a continuously evolving financial landscape, both in Canada, in the U.S. and globally.